EphraimFriedman/Restaurant-review/part-1/README.md

 `spec/sales-team.js`.
 To make the test in `spec/sales-team.js` pass you will make edits to `salesTeam.js`.
 Continue onward by fixing the remaining tests.

-You are also provided an English-language version of the tests here.
+You are also provided an English-language version of the tests below.

 #### Context

 Assume that four `Employee`s are created.
 A new instance of `SalesTeam` is initialized with an Array of these `Employee`s.
 You may assume this initialization happens before each test.

-You are also provided an English-language version of the tests here.

 #### Tests